Ismail-ahmadi/going-green-in-jakarta/pages/recycling.md

 ---
 <p class="lead">Recycling and Upcycling</p>

-“Recycling is the process of converting waste materials into new materials and objects.
+**Recycling** is the process of converting waste materials into new materials and objects.
 It can prevent the waste of potentially useful materials and reduce the consumption of fresh raw materials, thereby reducing: energy usage, air pollution (from incineration), and water pollution (from landfilling).